 In hindsight, there are several important things I came to appreciate about my undergraduate research:

-While I mostly failed for more than a year, I learned a lot.
+While I failed for more than a year, I learned a lot.
 The finite model theory I learned in my first summer is seeing use in my current research.
-The amount of implementation work I did has allowed me to become good at rapid prototyping for new ideas 5.
+The amount of implementation work I did made me good at rapid prototyping and debugging.

-The infectious optimism of my advisor was the single most important thing that kept me going through all the failures.
+The infectious optimism of my advisor kept me going through all the failures.
 In hindsight, perhaps the most important piece of advice he gave me was, “You’ll figure it out!”

 Another thing I learned from my advisor was that sticking to a research agenda, even when things look absymal, is the way to make progress.

 Finally, I learned that researchers are completely unproductive when they’re sad.
 Concretely, this means that I shy away from projects where I’m the only student.
-Surrounding myself with people I like to work with and can bounce ideas with is how I make most of my progress.
+Surrounding myself with people I like to work with and can bounce ideas with is how I make progress.

-The way I recently summarized these ideas to a friend was that research sometimes requires a religious amount of faith and hard work before you can actually see any progress.
+The way I summarized these ideas to a friend was that research sometimes requires a religious amount of faith and hard work before you can see any progress.